clairehelland/mcc-authentic-grace-2.0/README.md

 Most importantly, we've confirmed that we have what it takes to be web developers.
 Passion.
 Commitment.
 Problem-solving ability.

+Phase Two: We learned to create and link a product page to our homepage, and also learned how to create an accessibility report for future improvements.

 ## Future Improvements

-The time allotted for this project (two weeks) was tight for us, because we were learning to code while we were building this site.
+Phase one: The time allotted for this project (two weeks) was tight for us, because we were learning to code while we were building this site.
 We were also working on other projects simultaneously and taking in a large amount of new information as students in the Moms Can Code School program.

 As a result, there are some features we did not have time to build before the due date.
 There are also some bugs we did not fix yet.
 We hope to have time after the MCCS program is over to improve the site in these ways.
 As we think of improvements to make, we've been logging them in the Issues tab.

+Phase two: Accessibility issues recognized from a report completed in Phase 2 should be addressed in future updates.

 ## Credits

 Photo credits: Unsplash and Pexels

+Other resource credits: Design Modo: Create a Product Page